One Version service updates FAQ

 Refer to the Process for moving to the latest update topic to learn how to upgrade to the latest application.
 Updating from 8.0 to 8.1 will not require any data upgrade and will be a self-serve update with much reduced downtime.

-What options are available to minimize impact to my Retail cloud components?
+What options are available to minimize impact to my Commerce cloud components?

-Will there be options to take individual hotfixes for my retail solution components?
+Will there be options to take individual hotfixes for my commerce solution components?

-All fixes and updates for retail components will be cumulative.
+All fixes and updates for commerce components will be cumulative.

 What are the maintenance downtime requirements that may impact channel operations?